-- A. Routine Medical Care. - B. If adult blood glucose < 80, administer: - Oral Glucose for conscious patient with gag reflex intact. - C. Naloxone IN for suspected opiate overdose with respiratory depression consisting of respirations < 12 and or very shallow respirations and/or signs of shock.
+- A. Routine Medical Care. - B. If adult blood glucose < 80, administer: - Oral Glucose for conscious patient with gag reflex intact. - C. Naloxone IN for suspected opiate overdose with respiratory depression consisting of shallow respirations, signs of shock, and/or a patient unable to protect their airway.
 Consider Spinal Restriction.